CyprienGille/UbiClippy/ROADMAP.md

 # [0.5.0] - Shortcuts

-- [ ] Calling the app using a shortcut chord
+- [ ] Calling the app using a shortcut
 - [ ] Picking a prompt by using a letter
 - [ ] Display keyboard keys near prompts
 - [ ] Copy last message